EugeneGohh/url-shortener/README.md

 ### Dependencies

-The application was built using the following dependencies and scaffolding tools:
+The application was built using the following dependencies:

 - [`axios`](https://www.npmjs.com/package/axios): A promise-based HTTP client for Node.js and the browser.
 - [`cheerio`](https://www.npmjs.com/package/cheerio): A jQuery-like library for parsing HTML and manipulating the DOM.